Skip to main content

 You can use springwolf-ui without any other Springwolf dependency. springwolf-ui will fetch any documentation available at the springwolf/docs path.
 It must be in json format (yaml isn't supported).

-Either create a custom spring controller to serve the file or serve static resources with spring and place your AsyncAPI document into resources/springwolf/docs (without file extension).
+Either create a custom spring controller to serve the file or serve static resources with spring and place AsyncAPI document file called docs (without file extension) into the folder resources/springwolf.

 Note: springwolf-ui doesn't support the full AsyncAPI spec.